zlatnaspirala/visual-ts-game-engine/readme.md

 ![Creator 2d map](https://github.com/zlatnaspirala/creator-2dmap/blob/master/creator-2d-map.image.png)
 This is separated and added like git submodules.

-   - This is freeware / opensource .
+   - This is freeware / opensource.
 There is no any limitation in this project.
    You can use video stream as gamePlay objects , multiplayer feature is also free.
    - Please don't use fake email address to test public maximumroulette.com platformer example.
   Project even in dev stage is totally `production` approach.
 You can't pass registration with fake email.
-  Just clone , install and run in local (client & server).
+  Just clone, install and run in local (client & server).
 You need to install and run also MongoDB on your system.
 Change flag in databased confimed to the `true` value to skip registration confirmation process.